 Daniel Cohen, Chariman of INSU II, said…

 “The massive U.S. auto insurance industry has been inefficient and ripe for disruption for decades, and Metromile’s technology platform provides a clear competitive advantage over the legacy carriers, positioning them at the forefront of the revolution they founded.
 Led by visionary technologists and complemented by the best veterans from top insurance carriers, Metromile has built a digital auto insurer with compelling and durable unit economics.
 The team has created a distinct offering that vastly differentiates Metromile in the marketplace.”

-And they aren’t the only ones excited about the upcoming Metromile IPO.
+And they weren’t the only ones excited about the Metromile IPO.
 Chamath Palihapitya, founder and CEO of Social Capital, is also involved in the process and a key investor of Metromile.
 He brought Virgin Galactic (NYSE: SPCE) public via SPAC IPO in 2019, and he will bring Clover Health public with his third SPAC.
 He commented…

 “Metromile’s technology sets them apart, driving huge advantages that will deliver significant and profitable growth for decades to come.
 I expect them to be a generational business.
 In addition to saving consumers considerable amounts of money, the Metromile platform has been built from the ground-up as a technology company, reshaping how an insurance business operates.
 No industry should be more impacted by digitization than insurance, and Metromile is leading the way.
 We are excited to work with this team and support their important transition to becoming a public company.”